daniestevez/gr-satellites/docs/source/command_line.rst

 Some satellites transmit files (especially image files) by splitting the files into many telemetry packets.
 The ``gr_satellites`` decoder supports reassembling and storing these files into a directory.
-Additionally, image files are automatically displayed in real time as they are being received.
+Additionally, image files are automatically displayed in real time as they are being received, using `feh`_.

 Currently the satellites that have decoders supporting file reception are ATL-1 and SMOG-P (they transmit RF spectrum data), and the satellites that have